luisdavidgd/tcgp-checker/README.md

    - Only `Set`, `Number`, and `Normal` (card quantity) are used.
    - Use this links as a reference: https://ptcgpocket.gg/collection/

-2. **Reads a list of recommended cards** from a text file (`recommendations.txt`).
+2. **Reads a list of recommended cards** from a text file (`deck.txt`).

    - Cards must be formatted as: `Quantity Name Set Number`.
    - Only `Quantity`, `Set`, and `Number` are used.

 3. **Compares both lists** to determine which cards are missing.

-   - If you have fewer cards than needed in the recommended deck, they will be listed as "missing".
+   - If you have fewer cards than needed in the desired deck, they will be listed as "missing".

 ## Installation and Usage